 A. Much public funding for early childhood programs now subsidizes the fees of low-income families.
 It doesn’t work.
 Low-income families still have great difficulty finding and paying for quality care.
 For political, social and financial reasons we need to stop thinking of early education as a program for working parents; it is a program that benefits all children, regardless of their family income.

-A. Many global governance models of early childhood services are split in terms of service design, oversight, auspice and ages of the children served.
-Integration and consolidation of governance have been shown to decrease division and imbalanced quality and inequity, increase consistency of quality and access, and reduce variability in frameworks, funding and staff qualifications.
-A partition of governance results in inequality of services.
+A. Early childhood governance models that are split in terms of curriculum approaches, oversight, auspice and ages of the children served are associated with quality and access challenges.
+The Integration and consolidation of oversight and delivery contributes to consistency of quality and more equitable access, and reduce variability in funding and staff qualifications.

 A. Quality early education develops children’s love of learning, their social skills and their respect for diversity.
 Research indicates that early education helps all children, but particularly those from disadvantage circumstances, in the following ways: